decentraland/documentation-cn/_posts/blockchain-interactions/2018-01-07-scene-blockchain-operations.md

 ## The Ethereum Controller

 Another way to perform operations on the Ethereum blockchain is through the ethereum controller.
-This controller is packaged with the SDK, so you don't need to run any manual instalations.
+This controller is packaged with the SDK, so you don't need to run any manual installations.
 You must first import it into your scene:

 1. Import the `EthereumController` to the .tsx file: